-All storage, handling or use of flammable and combustible substances will be under the supervision of qualified persons.
-All tanks, containers and pumping equipment, whether portable or stationary, used for the storage and handling of flammable and combustible liquids, will meet the recommendations of the National Fire Protection Association.
+Storage, handling or use of flammable and combustible substances will be under the supervision of qualified persons.
+Tanks, containers and pumping equipment, whether portable or stationary, used for the storage and handling of flammable and combustible liquids, will meet the recommendations of the National Fire Protection Association.